DoctorKhan/The-Human-Experiment-Book/src/15_part_investigation/40_two_different_hands.md

 *He pointed to different sections of his research.*

 **Dr. Chen**: "The texts describe two distinct types.
-The **Apkallu**—what I've been calling the *Gneh-tah*—the 'sages from the sea.'
+The **Apkallu**—**The Sages**—the 'sages from the sea.'
 They were the mission specialists: scientists, geneticists, engineers.
 The texts describe them as preferring underwater or underground environments.
 They were bio-engineered for dense, high-pressure conditions—the low-altitude crew."

 *He moved to another section.*

-**Dr. Chen**: "And the **Bene Elohim**—the 'sky gods,' what became the *Igigi*.
+**Dr. Chen**: "And the **Bene Elohim**—the 'sky gods,' who became **The Rulers**.
 They were the flight crew: pilots, warriors, administrators.
 Bio-engineered for high-altitude, low-density environments.
 Physically more robust, designed to manage the ship and protect the mission."

 *The team stared at the evidence boards as the full, tragic picture came into focus.*

 **Dr. Tyra**: "So the crash happens.
-The high-altitude crew—the *Igigi*—survives the atmospheric trauma better, establishing command centers in mountainous regions like Göbekli Tepe.
-The low-altitude science crew—the *Gneh-tah*—seeks refuge in coastal areas and river valleys."
+The high-altitude crew—the flight crew—survives the atmospheric trauma better, establishing command centers in mountainous regions like Göbekli Tepe.
+The low-altitude science crew—**The Sages**—seeks refuge in coastal areas and river valleys."

 *Her voice dropped to a whisper.*

 **Dr. Tyra**: "They're stranded, traumatized, and in command of a planet full of programmable biological robots.
 The mission is no longer about consciousness evolution.
 It's about survival.
-And that is when the Gardeners became the Managers."
+And that is when **The Gardeners** became **The Rulers**."

 ## The Mesopotamian Memory: A Record of Trauma